Augmentation approaches for Mixed Integer Programming: Augmenting Sets for MIP

 \section{Augmenting Sets for MIP}

-A critical difference between MIP and the pure LP and IP contexts, is that there may not be a finite universal test set $\T(A)$ to work with, see for instance the examples of~\cite{CGST86, Hem03}.
-However, it is possible to restrict our attention to a couple of finite sets that supports a straightforward augmentation strategy.
+A critical difference between MIP and the pure LP and IP contexts is that, contrary to the well-understood structure of their test sets (circuits and Graver basis, respectively), it is not well-characterized the existence of usable finite test sets for the MIP case, see for instance the examples of~\cite{CGST86, Hem03}.
+However, it is known that one can find two finite sets that may support augmentation algorithms, although with intricate constructions.

 One way to build such a pair of sets, suggested by Cook et al.~\cite{CGST86}, is to observe that we can restrict ourselves to moving among rational points with a certain combinatorial structure.

 For simplicity, we will ignore the upper bounds $\vx \le \vu$ in \eqref{eq:program}.
 In some situations these are, in any case, superfluous.
 If they are important, they can be handled either by working with extended basic solutions (see for instance \cite[page 220]{bazaraa04}) where non-basic $x_i$ may be either $0$ or $u_i$, or by reformulating the system through additional non-negative variables $\vy=\vu-\vx$.